Davidy22/SkunkBooth/CONTRIBUTING.md

 6. Issue that pull request!

 ## Proposing new features
 We always want our app to improve and any help is always appreciated.
-Open an issue and detail out the new features you are proposing and let us get back to you !
+Open an issue and detail out the new features you are proposing and let us get back to you!

-## Becoming a maintainer
-We always welcome new people here!
-Just initiate a discussion with our current maintainers and we will talk further.
+For new filters, you can use one from skunkbooth/filters as a template.

 ## Discussing the current state of the code
 You can use [Discussions](https://github.com/Davidy22/SkunkBooth/discussions) if you want to discuss our code.